-91% of hiring managers believe IT certifications are valuable in validating expertise—and our Information Technology degree curriculum is designed to help prepare you for valuable certification exams, including CompTIA® A+ (parts 1 and 2), CompTIA Security+, CompTIA Network+ and Microsoft® MCSA Windows 10.
-We even provide practice exam vouchers, where available, and reimburse you for exam application fees where available.
+According to CompTIA, 91% of hiring managers believe IT certifications are valuable in validating expertise—and our Information Technology degree curriculum is designed to help prepare you for valuable certification exams, including CompTIA® A+ (parts 1 and 2), CompTIA Security+, CompTIA Network+ and Microsoft® Windows 10 MD-100.
+We even provide practice exam vouchers and reimburse you for exam application fees where available.

 IT Associate’s Degree Fast Facts

-A student satisfaction survey showed that 95% believe the skills they’re learning in the program are preparing them for a job in the field—and 86% say if they had to do it all over again, they would choose to enroll in this program.
+A student satisfaction survey showed that 95% believe the skills they’re learning in the Information Technology program are preparing them for a job in the field—and 86% say if they had to do it all over again, they would choose to enroll in this program.5

 Configuring, maintaining and troubleshooting hardware and software is all done virtually now.
-Our program is designed with virtual labs that are set up in exact install/configure/troubleshoot environments with real tasks to complete—tasks that you’d be expected to accomplish in the field.
+Our online Information Technology degree program is designed with virtual labs that are set up in exact install/configure/troubleshoot environments with real tasks to complete—tasks that you’d be expected to accomplish in the field.
 Through these projects, you will also learn business and communication skills to prepare you to work in any workplace setting.

 Finish in as few as

 - Campus Support and Resources